NOC-MSM/cf-tools/README.rst

 ========

 Tools based on CF Conventions to post-process OGCMs.
-The parent accessor gives access to general methods and properties, child accessors inherit all methods and properties from the parent adding model-specific features.
+The parent accessor gives access to general methods and properties.
+Child accessors inherit all methods and properties from the parent adding model-specific features.

 Parent accessor: ``obj.cf_tools``